any-docs/css/content/guides/flexible_box_layout/controlling_flex_item_ratios/index.md

 ### Positive and negative free space

 We also need to understand the concept of **positive and negative free space**.
 When a flex container has _positive free space_, it has more space than required to display the flex items inside the container.
-For example, a `500px`-wide container, with {{CSSxRef("flex-direction")}} set to `row` and containing three `100px`-wide flex items has `200px` of positive free space.
+For example, a `500px`-wide container, with `flex-direction` set to `row` and containing three `100px`-wide flex items has `200px` of positive free space.
 This positive free space can be distributed between the items if filling the container is desired.

 ![Image showing space left over after items have been displayed.](basics7.png)